Tesla seeks to tap into stock surge with $2 billion share sale

 The underwriters will get an option to buy up to $300 million in additional shares.

-Reporting by Supantha Mukherjee and Neha Malara in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Supantha Mukherjee and Neha Malara in Bengaluru, Tina Bellon in New York; Editing by Saumyadeb Chakrabarty and David Gregorio